Ademola Lookman: International career

+England

 Lookman was born in England to Nigerian parents and is eligible for the national teams of both countries.
 He received his first international call-up when he was named in the England U19 squad for Mexico.
 He was subsequently named in the squad for the European U19 Championships that summer.
 In early 2017, Lookman turned down the opportunity to switch allegiance to Nigeria after an approach from the national coach, Gernot Rohr.

 Lookman was selected in the England under-20 team for the 2017 FIFA U-20 World Cup.
 He scored three goals in the tournament, two against Costa Rica in the last 16 and one goal against Italy in the semi-finals.
 England beat Venezuela 1–0 in the final, to achieve the country's first victory in the final of a global tournament since the 1966 World Cup.

 He received his first call-up for the England under-21s for European Championship qualifiers against the Netherlands under-21s and Latvia under-21s in September 2017.
 He made his debut in the first match, and set up Everton teammate Dominic Calvert-Lewin for England's goal in a 1–1 draw.